Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 Perform the following before starting the migration to a Standard Load Balancer.

 - Verify current cluster configuration is documented.
 If deploying / recovering cluster via ARM template verify template is current.
 If the ARM template is not available, a non-deployable template with the current configuration can be exported from the Azure portal in the clusters resource group view by selecting 'Export template'.
 - Verify current cluster application configuration is documented.
 If deploying cluster applications via ARM template verify template is current.
 Application port settings are normally configured in the application's manifest file.
 - In Service Fabric Explorer (SFX), verify cluster is in a green state and currently healthy.
 - If possible, perform the migration process on a non-production cluster to familiarize the process and downtime.
+- Install and use the latest version of PowerShell core (pwsh) [Installing PowerShell (Core) on Windows](https://learn.microsoft.com/powershell/scripting/install/installing-powershell-on-windows).
+- Install and use the latest version of Azure 'Az' modules.
+See [Install Azure PowerShell](https://docs.microsoft.com/powershell/azure/install-az-ps) for installation instructions.

 ### Upgrade PowerShell commands